matadan/impact-animation-importer/README.md

 # impact-animation-importer

 Plug-in for *ImpactJS* to import animation data as a module.
 Allows editors to have an export format that can be dropped into the game.
 It doesn't change any ImpactJS prototypes or extend any ImpactJS classes.
-It simply defines *AnimationImporter* for use in your Entity set-up code.
+It simply defines *AnimationImporter* for use in your entity set-up code.

 ## Usage